 Note that in order to use this formula, you'll need to estimate the SD of a population that you haven't taken samples from yet.
 You can usually get a rough idea of what this quantity will be by looking at previously obtained data.
-If you're not sure, be conservative and choose something on the high-side of what you'd expect.
+If you're not sure, be conservative and choose something on the high-side of what you expect.

-Realize that the formula above only applies when N is sufficiently large to make the approximation that $t^ \cong 2$.
-So if you get N=4 from the above formula, you should appreciate that you are likely to be underestimating N significantly.
+The formula above only applies when n is sufficiently large to make the approximation that $t^ \cong 2$ .
+So if you get n = 4 from the above formula, you should appreciate that you are likely to be underestimating n significantly.